 On the built-in home page (about:home) and the built-in new tab page (about:newtab) there is a glitch in that if you switch from Google to another search engine plugin that hasn't encoded its icon in a particular way, the list becomes inaccessible because there's nothing to click.
 Or at least I haven't found a way.

 So the search bar still is the best place to make a switch.
 If yours is not displaying, it might have "overflowed" off the main toolbar (look for a large >> button) or it could be among the unused controls in the Customize dialog -- in which case you can add it back to your toolbar.

 Some articles that might help:

 I don't see "Default Tab" on your extensions list, but that and some other add-ons may substitute their own search box for Firefox's search bar.
 If you suspect such foul play, you could test in Firefox's Safe Mode.
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using either:

 - "3-bar" menu button > "?" button > Restart with Add-ons Disabled

 - Help menu > Restart with Add-ons Disabled